Can You Refinance Student Loans More Than Once?

 Can I consolidate student loans more than once?

-You can consolidate federal student loans into a Direct Consolidation Loan more than once only if you have federal loans that were not included in a previous consolidation, or if you previously consolidated loans under the Federal Family Education Loan (FFEL) consolidation program.
-Remember that consolidation does not lower your loan rate.
+Typically, you can’t consolidate federal student loans into a Direct Consolidation Loan more than once.
+However, you may be able to do this if you have federal loans that were not included in a previous consolidation, or you previously consolidated loans under the Federal Family Education Loan (FFEL) consolidation program.
+Remember that federal consolidation does not lower your interest rate.

 How many times can you refinance a loan?